HECK, YEAH, WE MATCH EBT/SNAP!

 We would like to express our great appreciation to Tufts University’s Experimental College Philanthropy Class for providing generous funding to support Produce in a SNAP!
 But we can’t keep these programs going without your help.
 Please take a moment to donate to the market and help us bring more affordable and healthy food into our community.

-Continued in 2017: The Medford Farmers Market Senior Share is open to all Medford seniors!
-Seniors who qualify for EBT/SNAP benefits can sign up for a weekly share of produce for only $5 a week!
-For all other seniors, the price is $15 a week.
-The full-price shares support next year’s subsidized shares.
-In other words, it’s MEDFED: Medford feeding Medford!
-Signup and weekly pickup information for 2017 is to be announced.
+Continued in 2017: The Medford Farmers Market Senior Share is open to all Medford seniors age 60 and over for only $5 a week!
+The 2017 senior share will begin in July and run through October; signup and weekly pickup information is to be announced.
 Questions?
 Contact Syrah McGivern at the Board of Health: email@example.com.

 Another good question!
 We are very pleased to spread the news that, thanks to a brand new law, Massachusetts residents can now use their EBT cards to pay for a weekly subsidized CSA share.
 You can even do this through the very same CSA, New Entry Sustainable Farming Project, formerly offered by the Medford Farmers Market.
 Check out their website for details.